What to Expect Should You Join Us on a Sunday

-Instead of preaching we are currently doing group discussion.
+Instead of preaching we do group discussion.
 We think this helps everyone engage and stay connected whether in the room or online.

 We sing fewer songs.
 We wear masks (in person).
 We receive communion whether online or in the room.

 We currently offer children's church weekly to help keep the kids engaged and learning about faith.